zilliztech/vts/docs/en/seatunnel-engine/user-command.md

 Supports batch cancellation of jobs, and can cancel multiple jobs at one time.

 All breakpoint information of the canceled job will be deleted and cannot be resumed by seatunnel.sh -r &lt;jobId&gt;.

+## Configure The JVM Options

+We can configure the JVM options for the SeaTunnel Engine client in the following ways:

+1. Add the JVM options to `$SEATUNNEL_HOME/config/jvm_client_options`.

+   Modify the JVM parameters in the `$SEATUNNEL_HOME/config/jvm_client_options` file.
+Please note that the JVM parameters in this file will be applied to all jobs submitted using `seatunnel.sh`, including Local Mode and Cluster Mode.

+2. Add JVM options when submitting jobs.
+For example, `sh bin/seatunnel.sh --config $SEATUNNEL_HOME/config/v2.batch.config.template -DJvmOption="-Xms2G -Xmx2G"`